ndemont/push_swap/README.md

 - `--src file` source - reads the instructions from the precised file. (option for checker)

 **tester**
-- `tester.sh` - tests the number of operations and displays an error according tho the limits of your choice.
+- `tester.sh` - tests the number of operations and displays an error according to the limits of your choice.

 ## allowed functions